L-1B Visas: For Employees with Specialized Knowledge

 Can an L-2 spouse seek employment in the United States?

 Yes, L spouses are considered employment authorized based on their valid L nonimmigrant status.

 What is a “blanket petition” by a company and does that automatically qualify the company to transfer L-1B employees?

-Certain larger companies with significant sales, employees (minimum 1,000), multiple branches and with a history of having obtained at least 10 L-1 approvals during the previous year can apply for a blanket petition.
+Certain larger companies with significant sales, employees (minimum 1,000), multiple branches, and with a history of having obtained at least 10 L-1 approvals during the previous year, can apply for a blanket petition.
 However, this does not guarantee that an employee will be granted L-1B classification.
-It does, however, provide the employer with the flexibility to transfer eligible employees to the United States quickly.
-With short notice without having to file an individual petition with USCIS.
+It does, however, provide the employer with the flexibility to transfer eligible employees to the United States quickly and with short notice without having to file an individual petition with USCIS.